PetiteReb/toronto-data-job-market-analysis/README.md

 I wanted to know which technical skills are worth investing time in for someone preparing a data job search in Ontario.
 So I crossed every Adzuna posting's salary with the skills extracted from its description using regex, keeping only skills mentioned in at least 5 salary-disclosed postings (n≥5).

-The ranking is clear: cloud and data engineering skills command the highest medians — Azure at **$127K**, SQL at **$121K**, Data Pipeline at **$120K**.
-Paradoxically, Reporting — the most frequently mentioned skill of all (n=23) — sits near the bottom at **$89,877**.
+The ranking is clear: cloud and data engineering skills command the highest medians, Azure at **$127K**, SQL at **$121K**, Data Pipeline at **$120K**.
+Paradoxically, Reporting,  the most frequently mentioned skill of all (n=23),  sits near the bottom at **$89,877**.
 A universally expected skill that commands no salary premium.
 Predictive Modeling brings up the rear at **$72K**, though with only n=5 postings, that gap should be read with caution.

-For my own positioning as a data consultant, this points to a clear training priority: a cloud certification (Azure) and SQL fluency offer structurally higher premiums than advanced ML specialization — at least in the current Ontario data market.
+For my own positioning as a data consultant, this points to a clear training priority: a cloud certification (Azure) and SQL fluency offer structurally higher premiums than advanced ML specialization, at least in the current Ontario data market.

 ![Median salary by skill on Adzuna](assets/salary_by_skill_barchart.png)